keenanromain/fractals/README.md

 ```
 ./fractol
 ```
-Choose one or a combination of your prefered fractal types to execute following the usage specifications.
+Following the usage specifications, choose one or a combination of your prefered fractal types to run.

 ## Acknowledgement
 This project was developed at École 42 USA in Fremont, California.